Why you need an intentional strategy for curating employee-generated content

 This guide introduces a new way to think about storytelling, and where you can start seeing an impact in your organisation.

-- Why people struggle to share stories on digital channels
+- Why don’t people already share work stories

 - Where employee stories are creating impact